geoffreymagana/PLP-Hackathon-3.0/README.md

-# PathFinder AI
+# PathFinder AI - Your Personal AI Learning Companion

-PathFinder AI is a Next.js application designed to provide personalized career guidance and roadmaps, tailored for the African job market.
-It leverages AI to generate career suggestions, create learning roadmaps, and connect users with mentors and communities.
+PathFinder AI is a Next.js application designed to provide **personalized, accessible, and AI-powered lifelong learning**, tailored to individual goals and the evolving job market, with a special focus on empowering learners in Africa.

+## 💙 Our Mission & Alignment with SDG 4

+In line with **UN Sustainable Development Goal 4 (Quality Education)**, PathFinder AI is built to provide inclusive and equitable quality education and promote lifelong learning opportunities for all.
+We are not just a career guidance tool; we are a lifelong learning assistant.

+-   **Equitable Access:** We provide **3 free, personalized learning roadmaps** to anyone, anywhere, curating high-quality, free resources like open-source courses, YouTube tutorials, and community content.
+-   **Personalized Quality Education:** Our AI generates customized learning journeys that adapt to different educational levels and goals—from students to professionals upskilling for the future.
+-   **Lifelong Learning:** We support continuous education, whether it's acquiring new hard skills, developing soft skills, or pursuing entrepreneurship.
+-   **Inclusivity & Community:** We foster peer-to-peer learning through mentor and community connections, filling gaps left by formal education systems.
+Our roadmap includes future support for local languages and accessibility features like text-to-speech.

 ## ✨ Features

--   **AI-Powered Career Suggestions:** Get personalized career recommendations based on your skills, interests, and background.
+-   **AI-Powered Learning Suggestions:** Get personalized learning path recommendations based on your skills, interests, and aspirations.
--   **Dynamic Roadmap Generation:** Generate step-by-step roadmaps for any chosen career path.
+-   **Dynamic Roadmap Generation:** Generate step-by-step learning roadmaps for any chosen skill or career path.
--   **Progress Tracking:** Monitor your progress by completing milestones and acquiring new skills, visualized with charts.
+-   **Progress Tracking & Analytics:** Monitor your progress with basic tracking for free.
+Pro users get advanced analytics, including skill mastery visualization and readiness assessments.
--   **AI Monthly Check-ins:** Chat with an AI coach to refine your roadmap and get encouragement.
+-   **AI Monthly Check-ins:** Chat with an AI coach to refine your roadmap and stay motivated.
 -   **Community & Mentor Connect:** Discover tech communities and find mentors to guide you.
--   **PWA & Push Notifications:** Install the app on your device and receive updates via push notifications.
--   **Subscription Model:** Integrated with Paystack for Pro plan subscriptions, including billing history and receipts.

-## 💙 Social & Economic Impact

-PathFinder AI aims to address critical challenges in the African job market by:

--   **Empowering Youth:** Providing young Africans with the clarity and direction needed to pursue high-demand careers.
--   **Bridging the Skills Gap:** Aligning learning paths with the actual needs of the industry, helping to create a workforce that is ready for the future.
--   **Fostering Economic Growth:** By upskilling talent and connecting individuals to better job opportunities, we contribute to local and continental economic development.
--   **Democratizing Career Guidance:** Making high-quality, personalized career coaching accessible to everyone, regardless of their background or location.

-## Sustainable Development Goals

-### 🇺🇳 Alignment with UN SDG 4: Quality Education

-This project directly contributes to **Target 4.4** of the UN Sustainable Development Goals:

-> *"By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship."*

-PathFinder AI achieves this by providing a scalable and accessible platform for personalized learning and skill acquisition, making technical education more attainable and directly linking it to employment outcomes.
+Pro users get access to verified mentors.

+## 💰 Monetization Model

+Our model is designed to be sustainable while keeping the core service accessible.

+-   **Freemium:**
+    -   3 free AI-generated roadmaps.
+    -   Access to unverified mentors and communities.
+    -   Basic progress tracking.
+-   **Premium (Pro Plan):**
+    -   Unlimited roadmaps and advanced learning analytics.
+    -   Access to a network of verified mentors.
+-   **One-Off Purchases:**
+    -   Buy additional roadmaps without a subscription.
+-   **Ecosystem Fees:**
+    -   Mentors can pay a small fee to get verified and offer paid group sessions.
+    -   Organizations (NGOs, startups) can pay to create "verified communities" on the platform.

 ## 🚀 Tech Stack